Blockchain-Learning-Group/dapp-fundamentals/course-content/simpleStorageExercise.rst

 .. note::

-  Storage variable is no longer accessible, let's right a function to fix that!
+  Storage variable is no longer accessible, let's write a function to fix that!

 11 Create a function to get the value of storedData
     - `Video Tutorial <https://drive.google.com/open?id=1JDoKpSt2ZNSuMMlKHyozTErlvoWzFOPi>`_